giellalt/lang-bak/bak.md

 Verb personal forms are:
 Other verb forms are

- * +Symbol = independent symbols in the text stream, like £, €, ©
+* +Symbol© = independent symbols in the text stream, like £, €, ©
 Special symbols are classified with:
 The verbs are syntactically split according to transitivity:
 Special multiword units are analysed with: